President & CEO

 Director – Master Site Development

-Prior to moving to Denver in 2003, Will was Senior Vice President of a Wall Street subsidiary providing national commercial real estate investment advisory services to REITS, pension funds, insurance companies, and other large institutional investors.
-He also conducted new business originations, investment acquisitions, and due diligence / underwriting work.
-Prior to this, Will was with the Chicago-based Balcor Company, one of the largest national real estate investment and syndication companies.
+Before moving to Denver in 2003, Will was Senior Vice President of a Wall Street subsidiary which provided real estate investment advisory services to REITS, pension funds, insurance companies, and other large national institutional investors.
+Will started his real estate career with Chicago-based Balcor Company—at the time one of the largest investment, property management, lending, and syndication companies in the country.

-Will holds an undergraduate degree in History and Political Science from the University of Vermont, and a Master of Business Administration (MBA) from Cornell University.
-In December 2008, he completed his second and third master degrees at the University of Colorado Denver in Urban and Regional Planning (MURP) and Urban Design (MUD).
+Mr. Kralovec holds an undergraduate degree in History (with Minors in Political Science and Economics) from the University of Vermont, and a Master of Business Administration (MBA) from Cornell University.
+In 2008, he completed his second and third master degrees at the University of Colorado Denver in Urban and Regional Planning (MURP) and Urban Design (MUD).
 He remains actively involved in Denver Shared Spaces on its Steering/Advisory Committee, is an active member of the Urban Land Institute, and is a founding committee/Board of Directors member of the Denver’s civic advocacy nonprofit organization All In Denver.

 Director of Accounting and HR